7 low-cost solutions to bolster efficiency, innovation and build stronger supplier ecosystems

 Crippled, but not dead: managing supplier development in Covid times

-Covid-19 has affected the global economy, changed the business landscape and many businesses, big and small, are struggling to survive.
+Covid-19 has affected the global economy and changed the business landscape, and many businesses, big and small, are struggling to survive.
 Is there a place for supplier development in these dark times?

 Watch the full dialogue below